Written by eM Life Instructor Andrea Lieberstein, MPH, RDN, RYT

 Resolutions are important.
 They give us hope and a direction, but they usually lack support to carry them through.
 The good news is that research and experience offers a mindful approach that works to carry through and manifest in our lives what is truly most important to us.
 When we mindfully pause and set resolutions that connect to our intentions and values, we give our resolutions the necessary booster to step into living in alignment with the changes we want to see.

 Take a mindful moment to be intentional as you set your resolutions.
-And even if you’ve already set your resolutions for 2018, you can still benefit from going through the steps below to bolster them with mindful intention.
+And even if you’ve already set your resolutions for the new year, you can still benefit from going through the steps below to bolster them with mindful intention.

 - Stop Before You Start– Take a mindful pause to declutter your mind of last year’s unmet resolutions and the busyness of the start of the year.
 By settling and calming your mind, you’ll be in the right state of mind to set the tone for this year.